dattngo/dattngo.github.io/_pages/about.md

   image: "/images/ObMDaxk.jpg"
 ---

 •	**Welcome**!
-I particularly investigate topics in the fields of machine learning/deep learning and signal processing for temporal signal analysis.
+I'm interested in Machine Learning and Deep Learning for Acoustic Scenes as well as for Speech recognition.

-•	My [CV](/images/[NgoThanhDat] Curriculum Vitae.pdf) is available here
+•	My [CV](/images/NgoThanhDat_CV.pdf) is available here